 Our wilderness areas and our wilderness experiences are being spoilt by encountering soiled hygiene products left behind by others.
 Putting them under a rock, or shoving them down a tree root hole does not count as disposing of them responsibly.

 I appreciate that no-one (seems) to feel comfortable talking about it, but I’m going to say it: We need to have a discussion about it … about how and where we take a s*** whilst on a run or a hike or a horse trek or a mountain bike ride.
-We need to have a discussion on how to dispose of sanitary or hygiene products responsibly.
+We need to have a discussion on how to dispose of sanitary or hygiene products responsibly or about the possibility of using a menstrual cup.
 We need to have a discussion that standard wet wipes are rarely biodegradable.
 We actually need to have a discussion on that even toilet paper should be packed out whenever possible, as it could not have arrived there naturally.